asolodenko/paws/docs/features/admin-pet-inventory.md

 **Adding a New Pet:**
 1. Click "Add New Pet" button
-2. Fill in all required fields
+2. Fill in required fields: Name, Breed, Gender, Coat Color
+3. Optionally upload an image and fill other fields
-3. Click "Create" to save
+4. Click "Create" to save

 **Editing a Pet:**
 1. Find the pet in the table